iyervish/retirement-app/documentation/content_strategy.md

 ```

 **Example**:
 "Most retirement calculators tell you to save '$1.2 million' - but what does that actually mean for your life?
 Generic advice doesn't account for your real situation.
-We calculate your exact retirement date based on your current savings, income, and goals.
-Instead of scary numbers, you get a clear timeline and actionable steps."
+Our certified financial planners analyze your complete financial picture and create a personalized retirement strategy.
+Instead of scary numbers, you get expert guidance and a clear plan."

 ### Feature Description Template
 ```